sahadesign/Password-Generator/README.md

 This can be used to generate a series of strings as required.

 While doing this project the thing I found the most challenging was building the UI.
-I has a minimal look that matches with the tone of the application It is not responsive yet.
+It has a minimal look that matches with the tone of the application.
+It is not responsive yet.

 Password Generator done.